omarXzain/programming-installation-guide/401 installation guide/Python/Python installation guide.md

 <h1 align="center">🐍 Welcome to the advanced python installation guide 🐍</h1>

-## Please make sure that you have already finished the installation part from <a href="../../Computer Setup Guide/installation tutorial.md">Here</a> in order to continue to python part. if you do, then you can move to the next step
+## Please make sure that you have already finished the prep installation part from <a href="../../Computer Setup Guide/installation tutorial.md">Here</a> in order to continue to python part. if you do, then you can move to the next step

 ## Needed Tools